Why would I need to re-issue my SSL Certificate?

 Sometimes a SSL certificate’s validity is set to change when re-issued due to decisions taken by the CA/B forum, a discussion forum for Certifying Authorities and web browser owners.
 An example of such a case is in this post where SSL certificates already issued for 2 years will not be distrusted by Apple’s Safari web browser and will remain unaffected unless you re-issue them on or after 1st September 2020.

-For every re-issue request the Certifying Authority (CA) will compulsorily do a Domain Control Validation (DCV) check to ensure that the re-issue is being requested by the domain owner or an authorised person. more info on Domain Validation
+For every re-issue request, depending on the Certifying Authority (CA), you may need to do a Domain Control Validation (DCV) check to ensure that the re-issue is being requested by the domain owner or an authorised person. more info on Domain Validation

-After getting your re-issued certificate files you will need to replace the current certificate files on your web hosting/server.
+Hence, after getting your re-issued certificate files you should replace the current certificate files on your web hosting/server.
 You may even need to restart the web server for the new certificate files to be used.

 Is there any cost or limit to re-issue my SSL Certificate?